sai01c/Neet150/Takeaways.md

 - deque inserting deleting the element is O(1)
 - Use stacks when you want to compare one element with other element.
 Adding and deleting is also O(1) we can use for this reason
 - Use heaps if you want the largest/smallest element.
-- Anagram: Use dictionary to store counts/ frequencies.